m-isabelarocha/m-isabelarocha/README.md

 ## Hi, there! <img src="https://user-images.githubusercontent.com/116117998/227387434-dc812418-a2d1-4ee5-bfb3-9b6deb69d725.gif" width="35">
 ## Welcome to my Github profile!
-### My name is Maria and my nickname is "Mary" or "Isa"! :tiger:
+### My name is Maria but you can call"Mary" or "Isa"! :tiger:

 ###### I am currently in last semester of Systems Analysis and Development and have been focusing on create skills as a UX Designer and Front End Developer with high expectations that I am on the right track.